isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 reserved class has been also assigned.

 .. note::
-   Beware that the classes specified in non global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to ``false`` have been evaluated.
+   Be aware that the classes specified in non global host reservations are assigned to the processed packet after all classes with the ``only-if-required`` parameter set to ``false`` have been evaluated.
    This has an implication that these classes must not depend on the